 Discover Portugal from “Portas do Rodão” to the heart of Serra da Gardunha: The Blossom Cherries.

-Donated to the Order of the Templar Knights by the first Portuguese king, the city has expanded around its castle.
-From this castle, only the walls survived, but from the top of the hill it is possible to glimpse the upper course of the river Tejo, until the raial area.
-From the medieval town, the name of the streets resists, witnesses of the artisan activities (street of the Blacksmiths, of the Oleiros, of the Peleteiros , …).
-Commercial dynamics to which was not unaware, at the end of the fifteenth century, the Sephardic community that established itself here after the expulsion from Spain.
+Donated to the Order of the Templar Knights by the first king of Portugal, the city expanded itself around its castle.
+From this castle only the walls survived, but from the top of the hill it is possible to glimpse the upper course of river Tejo, until the raial area.Discover medieval town and streets names that still resists as witnesses of local artisans activities (street of the Blacksmiths, of the Oleiros, of the Peleteiros , …).
+This commercial dynamic was not unaware of the Sephardic community that established itself here at the end of 16th century after beeing expelt from Spain.